 First testimonies

 Ireland only welcomed its first occupants around 6000 BC.
-It is still necessary to wait a little to find the first stone sculptures.
-North of Dublin, the petroglyphs of the Newgrange site are dated to 3000 BC.
-The engravings encircling the mound are interpreted as the first recorded map of the moon.
+We'll have to wait a little longer to find the first stone sculptures.
+North of Dublin, the petroglyphs at the Newgrange site have been dated to 3000 BC.
+The engravings encircling the burial mound are interpreted as the first recorded map of the moon.

 During the Iron Age, the production of tools and weapons was strongly influenced by the arrival of the Celts.
-A people of silversmiths and blacksmiths, they brought the famous Celtic designs: the spiral, the interlacing and the cross.
-These three motifs will inspire the whole history of Irish visual art.
-Because of its remote location, Ireland escaped the colonization of Rome.
-Thus, the Celtic culture persists through its motifs, its oral tradition and its mythology.
+A people of goldsmiths and blacksmiths, they brought with them the famous Celtic designs: the spiral, the interlacing and the cross.
+These three motifs would inspire the entire history of Irish visual art.
+Because of its remote location, Ireland escaped colonization by Rome.
+As a result, Celtic culture endures through its motifs, oral tradition and mythology.

 Christian Era

-After the fall of the Roman Empire, while Europe was getting bogged down, the religious authorities chose Ireland as a base for spreading Christianity.
-Thus, around 450, Saint Patrick was sent as a missionary.
+After the fall of the Roman Empire, as Europe became bogged down, the religious authorities chose Ireland as a base from which to spread Christianity.
+Around 450, St. Patrick was sent as a missionary.
 His success led to the Christianization of Ireland.
-The creation of centers of religious and secular scholarship, in monasteries, set the stage for the development of Irish visual art.
-In these centers, illuminated manuscripts reached excellence.
-Christian calligraphy meets Celtic art magnificently.
-On the ornate panels, animals intertwine in Celtic patterns, among spirals, faces, and gold and silver chasing.
-The monasteries played a crucial role in cultural life until the 13th century
+The creation of centers of religious and secular scholarship in monasteries laid the foundations for the development of Irish visual art.
+These centers produced illuminated manuscripts of the highest quality.
+Christian calligraphy meets Celtic art in a magnificent way.
+On ornate panels, animals intertwine in Celtic patterns, amid spirals, faces and chased gold and silver.
+Monasteries played a crucial role in cultural life until the 13th century.

 Irish Renaissance